Stay well with HBF

-Gold Hospital includes:
+Gold Hospital product sheet.

 Hospital insurance, also known as hospital cover, helps cover costs when you go to hospital for surgery and other types of medical treatment.